Home » 10 Things to Do in Negombo, Sri Lanka

 Negombo churches

-5. Take a Boat Safari in Muthurajawela Wetlands
+5. Take a Boat Safari in the Muthurajawela Wetlands

 6. Enjoy a Sunset Cruise on Negombo Lagoon